 “Yuuta,” Akio said again in a more sympathetic tone.
 “Just stop stress eating like a camel and Jiki won’t be able to insult you.
 Also, you should start exercising more.”

-“You’re like a nagging mother, Akio,” Hideo observed, side eyeing the blond with a look of disapproval.
+“You’re like a nagging mother, Akio,” Hideo observed, side eyeing him with a look of disapproval.

 “It’s my job to be honest as your team captain.
 Anyway, I’ll be the gymnasium with Hirato if anyone needs me~.”